 Remove the fuel tank cap to add fuel to the fuel tank.
-Use either leaded or unleaded gasoline with a minimum pump octane number of 87=(R+ M/2) octane.
-Do not use E-85 fuel.
+Use either leaded or unleaded gasoline with a minimum pump octane number of 87=(R+M/2) octane.
+Do not use fuel with ethanol content greater than 10 percent, such as E-85 fuel.